A rocket that has launched 342 foreign satellites from 36 countries.

 The third stage uses 7 t (6.9 long tons; 7.7 short tons) of hydroxyl-terminated polybutadiene-based solid propellant and produces a maximum thrust of 240 kN.

-The fourth stage is powered by regeneratively cooled twin engines, burning monomethylhydrazine (MMH) and mixed oxides of nitrogen (MON).
-Each pressure fed engine generates 7.4 kN thrust.
+The fourth stage is powered by regeneratively cooled twin engines, burning monomethylhydrazine (MMH), and mixed oxides of nitrogen (MON).
+Each pressure-fed engine generates a 7.4 kN thrust.

 Good to know

-On PSLV-C45 campaign, the fourth stage had its own power generation capability as it was augmented with an array of fixed solar cells around PS4 propellant tank.
-First time ever in the whole world that 4th stage of any rocket is being equipped with solar panels
+On the PSLV-C45 campaign, the fourth stage had its own power generation capability as it was augmented with an array of fixed solar cells around the PS4 propellant tank.
+First time in the whole world that 4th stage of any rocket is being equipped with solar panels